Right-handed Neutrino Dark Matter with Radiative Neutrino Mass in Gauged $B-L$ Model

 Instead of such conventional searches, here we consider two interesting signatures our present version of $U(1)_{B-L}$ model can have.
-This is related to the production and subsequent decay of the charged component of $Z_2$ odd scalar doublet $\eta$ which can be the NLSP or next to NLSP in such a case while LSP, the lightest right-handed neutrino is the DM.
+This is related to the production and subsequent decay of the charged component of $Z_2$ odd scalar doublet $\eta$ which can be the NLSP or next to NLSP, while the lightest right handed neutrino is the LSP (DM).
 The production cross section of charged pairs $\eta^+ \eta^-$ as well as $\eta^{\pm}\eta^{0}$ at 14 TeV proton proton collisions are shown in table \ref{Tab:LHC1}, \ref{Tab:LHC2}, \ref{Tab:LHC3} for different benchmark values of parameters.
 For this calculation, we implemented the model in {\tt FeynRule}~\cite{Alloul:2013bka} and used {\tt MADGRAPH}~\cite{Alwall:2014hca} for the cross section calculations.
-If the NLSP is long lived, it can give rise to a displaced vertex signature at colliders.
+Once these particles (i.e., $\eta^\pm$) are produced, they live for a longer period before decay to final state particles including DM (i.e., $N_1$) due to phase space suppression.
+See for instance~\cite{Bhattacharya:2017sml,Bhattacharya:2018fus}.

+A particle like NLSP with sufficiently long lifetime, so that its decay length is of the order of 1 mm or longer, if produced at the colliders, can leave a displaced vertex signature.
+This vertex, created by the decay of the long lived particle, is located away from the collision point where the decaying particle was created.
+The final state like charged leptons or jets from such displaced vertex can then be reconstructed by dedicated analysis, some of which in the context of the LHC may be found in \cite{Aaboud:2016dgf, Khachatryan:2016sfv, Aaboud:2017iio}.
+Similar analysis in the context of upcoming experiment may be found in \cite{Curtin:2017izq, Curtin:2017bxr} and references therein.

 Since such signatures are very much clean, one can search for such particles at colliders with relatively fewer events.
 Here we make some crude estimates at the cross section level and decay length without going into the details of event level analysis.
 For recent searches of displaced vertex type signatures at the LHC, one may refer to \cite{Aaboud:2017iio, Aaboud:2017mpt}.